12 brilliantly creative CV examples

-Possibly our favourite thing about this CV is that the idea is actually so simple and easy to create.
+Possibly our favourite thing about this alternative CV is that the idea is actually so simple and easy to create.

 When Eric Gandhi was applying for a job at Google, he formatted his CV to look like he's appeared in a Google search for a 'Creative, hard-working, talented designer'.

 Did it work?
 Yes.
 Eric was offered an interview just 30 minutes after submitting his application.
-But he actually ended up turning down his job offer at Google, and has since built an amazing career working for the likes of likes of eBay, Walt Disney Studios, BuzzFeed and the Weather Channel.
+But he actually ended up turning down his job offer at Google, and has since built an amazing career working for the likes of eBay, Walt Disney Studios, BuzzFeed and the Weather Channel.

 I was looking for a way to stand out from all the other designers out there.
 Truthfully, I got fed up with following the stuffy, formal conventions that you are expected to follow in your job hunt or work life.

-While it isn't technically a CV, this billboard by Féilim Mac An Iomaire is pretty damn cool and very inventive.
+While it isn't technically a CV, this billboard by Féilim Mac An Iomaire is very inventive.
 Wondering how potential employers could get in touch?
 Féilim's email address was on the bottom of the billboard.

 The bold stunt proved a big success, resulting in 20 interviews and several job offers.
 Féilim eventually took a job at Paddy Power – and was saved from emigration as a result!

 'Employ Adam' billboard campaign

 While we're on the subject of billboards, media production grad Adam Pacitti got everyone talking when his campaign seeking employment went viral.

-He eventually ended up working at media company KEO and spent his first paycheck on another billboard to say thank you.
+He eventually ended up working at the media company KEO and spent his first paycheck on another billboard to say thank you.

 Of course I was hoping it would go viral, but I ended up receiving coverage from newspapers across the country and websites around the world.

 If you fancy creating your own website, our tips can help you do it in just 20 minutes.

 Musical guitar CV

 Musician and graphic designer Scott McFadden decided to turn his beloved guitar into a very original resume.
 Not surprisingly, when he posted the photos online, he got quite a lot of attention over it.